WolfgangEnzi/CMB2play/README.md

 * the python package of CAMB, which can be found at https://camb.readthedocs.io/en/latest/ and http://camb.info.

-* the python package of Healpix, which can be found at https://healpy.readthedocs.io/en/latest/.
+* the python package of Healpix, which can be found at https://healpy.readthedocs.io/en/latest/ and https://healpix.sourceforge.io/.

 I recommend to create a new python environment before installing camb and healpy with "pip install camb" and "pip install healpy", it may request specific versions of standard packages.